RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Balloons/Balloons.md

 ## Activity Checklist { .check }

 + You can use another variable to store the remaining time left.
-Create a new variable called 'time':
+Click on the stage, and create a new variable called 'time':

 	![screenshot](balloons-time.png)